Late Teething in Babies – Causes and Complications

 Your baby’s teeth coming in late can cause you to worry.
-Observe your child, and look out for any abnormal signs like hoarse crying, constipation, or an abnormal heart rate.
+Observe your child, and look for abnormal signs like hoarse crying, constipation, or an abnormal heart rate.
 Go through your family history and keep a note of relatives who started teething late.
-If your response to all of this is in the affirmative, then your child is probably showing signs of delayed teething.
+If your response to all of this is affirmative, your child is probably showing signs of delayed teething.
 Consult your doctor if this is the case.

 Also Read: Baby Teething Remedies